Candidates ‘First Stop’

 LOCAL ZONE OPERATIONS

-This course provides an overview of best practices for Chester County Democratic Committee zone operations.
+This course provides an overview of best practices for Chester County Democratic Committee zone operations, including planning and running meetings, establishing and maintaining working bylaws, recruiting and motivating volunteers, and communicating with voters and zone stakeholders.

 Successful political committees inform and motivate their supporters regularly through Facebook, Instagram, Twitter, and other social media platforms.
 This course provides guidance for setting up and managing these accounts, building followers, finding and posting relevant content, setting engagement policies, responding to unwanted comments, running ads, and making these platforms effective for your zone organization.